 In April 2022, Adam Soltani was recognized by OKC Friday for the third year in a row as one of OKC’s Most Powerful Young Professionals alongside influential Oklahomans such as JD Baker, Hames Cooper, Shannon Presti, Abigail Ogle, Darci Lynne Farmer, and many more.

-In October 2022, Adam Soltani was presented with The Interfaith Alliance Foundation of Oklahoma Humanitarian Award for his leadership and coordinator of CAIR Oklahoma’s support for Afghan Refugees in Oklahoma.
-He accepted this recognition on behalf of the CAIR Oklahoma team that dedicated their time and efforts towards helping our Afghan newcomers.
+In October 2022, Adam Soltani was presented with The Interfaith Alliance Foundation of Oklahoma Humanitarian Award for his leadership and coordination of CAIR Oklahoma’s support for Afghan Refugees in Oklahoma.
+He accepted this recognition on behalf of the CAIR Oklahoma team, which dedicated their time and efforts to helping our Afghan newcomers.

 In June 2023, Adam Soltani was named one of the top Diversity, Equity & Inclusion Leaders in Oklahoma City by 405 Business Magazine.
 He was included on this list alongside such prestigious names as Oklahoma City Mayor David Holt, the ACLU of Oklahoma’s Policy Director Cindy Nguyen, and Oklahoma City University School of Law Dean Jim Roth.

 Prior to joining CAIR Oklahoma as the Executive Director, Adam worked as a social services specialist with the state of Oklahoma Department of Human Services, providing aid to underprivileged families.
-Adam relocated to Oklahoma from Kansas with his family as a young man, and he currently resides in Oklahoma City with his wife and two sons, Zane and Aaron.
+Adam relocated to Oklahoma from Kansas as a young man with his family, and he currently resides in Oklahoma City with his wife and two sons, Zane and Aaron.